dward2/BME547/Lectures/unit_testing.md

 ```
 ## Using `Pytest`

-Pytest automatically discovers all files in your folder that start with "test".
+Pytest automatically discovers all files in your folder that start with "test_".
 (This is a default that can be changed, but we are going to leave it as is.)
-And, `pytest` will run each test in these files that start with "test".
+And, `pytest` will run each test in these files that start with "test_".

 For example, take the following code to be tested.
 ```